AdedamolaXL/web3-community-outreach/README.md

 Blockchains can store and track loyalty points in real time via the use of smart contracts

-the scope of how to reward our most loyal and active members may be explored not just in the governance edge of things but also in the acquistion side of art objects (through discounts) as well slash-prices for online/offline events.
+the scope of how to reward our most loyal and active members may be explored not just in the governance edge of things but also in the acquisition side of art objects (through discounts) as well slash-prices for online/offline events.
 This is done to show value for members participations.
 Value for value is the name of the game.

 Some systems to adopt are:
   * Points system - based on rate of purchases - discounts/bonuses and free NFTs
   * Tiered rewards - based on community participation - exclusives, whitelists (Points system x Tiered system) - governance
   * Upfront patron fee - to protect and preserve a piece of art of their own choice, lower transaction fees?
-  * Distinctive rewards - free tickets, early access, contact with their fav artiste, contribute to important socio-political causes
+  * Distinctive rewards - free tickets, early access, contact with their favourite artists, contribute to important socio-political causes
   * Partner with other communities, DAOs, cultural institutions
   *
  On Chain message system for contacting NFT/Ticket holders

 #### Investments DAO
 The Investment DAO is the final phase in our roll-out services and it's expected outcome of an income-generating community in the marketplace that have fostered camaraderie,collaboration and community building.
-At this stage member-patrons can pool their resources together and use it to invest in specific socio-political caus and projects that have been identified to be fitting with the community ethos.
+At this stage member-patrons can pool their resources together and use it to invest in specific socio-political cause and projects that have been identified to be fitting with the community ethos.

-**Problem Statement**: Building a DAO focused on art investements
+**Problem Statement**: Building a DAO focused on art investments

 **Solutions**:
 Community members as patrons form an investment group (DA0).
 Investment pools is a way of bringing members resources to achieve the following goals: